+Across Indian cities, the price of penthouses in India is different.
 Prices of penthouses in Mumbai range anywhere between Rs 20 crores and go up to Rs 100 crores, depending on the location.
 Gurugram is another location in the national capital region (NCR), where buyers would find exclusive penthouses.
 Rates of penthouses in this market could also run into several crores.
 A similar trend can be seen in Pune and Bengaluru, where penthouses are quite popular.
 Price range for penthouses in Noida and Greater Noida Extension, on the other hand, is Rs 6-12 crores.

 Those investing in penthouses should also be mindful of that fact that each unit – the best among equals – is unique in itself and it may, thus, not be fair to compare the per sq ft price of one unit with another.

 Penthouses in housing societies attract preferential location charges (PLC), because of the exclusivity they enjoy, in terms of the view and height, when compared to other units.
 Unlike stamp duty and registration charges or GST on real estate, PLC is not fixed and varies from builder to builder.
 PLC might cost you an additional Rs 50-Rs 100 per sq ft on your home purchase but it could be much higher in case of penthouses.